DavidHe1127/Mr.He_HandBook/DevOps/AWS/CDK/index.md

 ## CDK

-- A construct can represent a single AWS resource or an abstraction of multiple AWS resources
-- An env in cdk represents an unique combination of account/region
-- Context is the way for CDK to cache values retrieved from AWS during synthesis so CDK will keep using the same value.
-The goal is to prevent unintended changes.
-- Asset are files, lambda source code, docker images that can be bundled into your app.
-CDK generates them into `cdk.out` directory during synthesis.
 - Tokens represent values that can only be resolved at a later time in the app lifecycle. i.e `${TOKEN[Bucket.Name.1234]}`

 ### Best Practices